 IPMVP Option C can be used as the basis of analysis for thermal energy storage systems.
 If the thermal energy storage system is expected to have daily cycling, metering intervals must be 30-minutes or less (preferably 15-minutes) for all affected fuel types.
 Options A or B can be used when interval data is not available.
 The expected peak demand reduction from the TES must exceed 10% to attempt an Option C analysis and analyzed trends must exceed an R2 of 0.75.
 Further, all hours defined in the Volume 1 PDPF tables for the project’s climate zone must be directly metered, as well as representative weather periods must be observed during the monitoring period.
 For TES systems with seasonality cycling, the monitoring interval can be increased and must be approved by the M&V team on a case-by-case basis.

-For projects that wish to follow, or need to follow, an IPMVP Option A or B path, all necessary parameters must be directly metered, or the assumptions need to be approved by the EM&V team.
-These may include the power use of affected systems, temperatures of storage mediums, flow rates of liquids, etc. An M&V plan for Option A or B TES projects should be developed and approved by the EM&V team prior to conducting metering.
+For projects that follow, or need to follow, IPMVP Option A or B, all necessary parameters must be directly metered, or the assumptions need to be approved by the EM&V team.
+These may include the power use of affected systems, temperatures of storage mediums, and flow rates of liquids.
+An M&V plan for Option A or B projects should be developed and approved by the EM&V team prior to conducting metering.

 Baseline and Reporting Period